lehh/lovelystay-cli/README.md

 (optional) Run `docker-compose up -d` to start the postgres database.

-Run `cp .env.example .env` and configure the environment variables in the `.env` file as you wish.
+Run `cp .env.example .env`.

+Create the database on postgres and configure the connection string in the `.env` file.

+Run the migrations with the command `npm run migrate up`.

 ## Usage